-A female chocolate lab – Nellie – was tied to the back of a pickup truck and drug down an asphalt road.
+A female chocolate lab – Nellie – was tied to the back of a pickup truck and dragged down an asphalt road.
 A couple working in their yard saved her life when they saw the truck driving by and yelled at the driver to stop.
-The two occupants untied her and drug her body to the ditch where they left her to suffer and die.
+The two occupants untied her and dragged her body to the ditch where they left her to suffer and die.

 Nellie was taken to a local veterinarian where she is being treated for her horrendous injuries.
 This precious girl has severe burns from the asphalt causing large open wounds in her body, her toenails were ripped out, the pads of her paws worn to the bone, and her knees was so badly injured she will need surgery.

 The local TV station issued several warnings before showing the graphic photo’s of her severely mangled body.
 A video of the story can be viewed at this site.

 The vet who is treating Nellie is in Mineola, Texas.

 His name and office address is: Clifton Bradshaw, DVM, 1124 W FM 564,

 Unfortunately, the two people responsible for this have still not been identified.
 However the sheriff of Van Zandt County, Sheriff Pat Burnett, has stated that his department is aggressively following leads and they believe that two juveniles are responsible.
 This might be a good cause to send letters from all over the nation.
 Please let them know that we are all watching how this case proceeds.
 You might include in your contact info,name, city, and state.

 Sheriff Pat Burnett, 1220 W. Dallas Street, Canton, TX 75103.
 Phone: